California is a state that evokes images of creativity, innovation, and natural beauty.

 Soak up the stunning scenery, enjoy some delicious snacks, and relax with a refreshing drink as you take in the sights of Newport Beach from the comfort of your boat.
 It’s an experience you won’t want to miss.

-45. Exploring the quaint coastal town of Carmel-by-the-Sea
+45. Quaint coastal town of Carmel-by-the-Sea

 Take a stroll through the charming town of Carmel-by-the-Sea and explore its unique beauty.